Walmart and the Walton Family: Not Friends of the LGBT Community (Despite the PR)

 Walmart and the Waltons Have Supported An Anti-Gay Political Agenda

 - Walmart and the Waltons spend millions to impact the political process.
-Walmart and the Unfortunately, Walmart and the Waltons have given disproportionately to elected officials who are wrong on LGBT-rights, including some who have been outspoken extremists.
+Unfortunately, Walmart and the Waltons have given disproportionately to elected officials who are wrong on LGBT-rights, including some who have been outspoken extremists.

 - Over the last three election cycles (2009-2014), 37% of the Walmart PAC’s contributions to current members of Congress went to those who received scores of 0 from HRC on their latest Congressional scorecard.